Niğde

-Niğde (/tr/; Νίγδη; Hittite: Nahita, Naxita) is a city and is located in the Central Anatolia region of Turkey.
+Niğde (/tr/) is a city and is located in the Central Anatolia region of Turkey.
 It is the seat of Niğde Province and Niğde District.
 Its population is 170,511 (2022).
 It lies at an elevation of 1276 m.

 The city is small with plenty of green space and gardens around the houses.
 Its people generally tend to be religious and conservative.

 Medieval monuments are scattered about the centre of the town, especially around the market place.

 The nearest airport is Nevşehir Kapadokya Airport (NAV) which is 90.6 km (50.6 miles) away.

 History

 Statue from Köşk Höyük in the Niğde Archaeological Museum.

 Late Hittite stele fragment from Andaval, plaster cast in the Niğde Archaeological Museum.

 Niğde is located near a number of ancient trade routes, particularly the road from Kayseri (ancient Caesarea Mazaca) to the Cilician Gates and thence to the Mediterranean coast.
 The area has been settled by Hittites, Assyrians, Greeks, Armenians, Romans, Byzantines and Turks.